 porcelain hexagon tile, Victorian light fixtures, vent covers, Victorian stencils, Victorian cabinet hardware

 On the interior Victorian decorating included a fair amount of tile including porcelain hexagon tile in the bathroom.
-Wood floors were often inlaid with contrasting color woods or parquet patterns.
+Wood floors were often inlaid with contrasting color woods or parquet patterns and accented with a Victorian rug.
 During the period indoor plumbing went from nonexistent to common and it is not unusual to still see an original clawfoot tub, probably the most comfortable tub ever invented.
 Light fixtures began as gas operated supplied by pipes, then became combination gas and electric, followed by full electrification.
 Air returns were often large wood eggcrate grilles in the floor whereas the heat registers were usually located where the wall and floor meet.
-Victorian cabinet hardware and stencils were another simple way to add aesthetic enhancements.
+Victorian cabinet hardware, doorknobs, mailboxes, and stencils were another simple way to add aesthetic enhancements.
 A bronze address plaque with Victorian lettering is also appealing.Ultimately, the Victorian era waned as the arts and crafts era dawned in first Europe then the United States with it's much more restrained craftsman decor.